 The ndOffice Activity dialog box

-With the activity list, you can use documents as templates for new documents or new versions of other documents.
+With the Activity Center, you can use documents as templates for new documents or new versions of other documents.
 You can print, get a link to the document, and check the document in.

 Edit the profile of any document in the ndOffice Activity dialog box.
 To edit the profile, hover over an item in the ndOffice Activity, and then the Edit Profile icon appears to the right of the document name:

-Select the Edit Profile icon to open the Profile panel and edit the document profile information:
+Select the Edit Profile icon to open the dialog box and edit the document profile information:

 The Profile panel includes: